meganedaly/Hello_World/README.md

 The program then finds the current time and outputs it as military time.

 ## HOW DOES IT RUN?
+The user inputs the diameter of a circle and the program presents them with the area of that circle.
+In the second portion of it, the user inputs the number of seconds that have passed already during the day.
+The code then presents them with the time it currently is, in military time.

+**code:**
 import math
 diameter=float(input("Please enter the diameter of the circle:")) area=(math.pi/4)*(diameter*diameter)